 At some early point in the better-part-of-an hour that I spent that evening at L&S, I was squatting down looking at a low shelf of vids and reaching into my pocket, proceeded to put on my lip balm.
 My lips had been pretty dry and my favourite lip balm just felt so nice to slather on.
 Somewhat absentmindedly, I ensured that it was on real good.
 I put it all along my lips and lip edge not staying within the lines at all.
 Then I did it again, just to be sure.
 My lips tingled.
 The peppermint in it caused lip-tingling.
 I loved it.

 I stood up with my selection: I, Robot.
 I didn’t actually exit the store as of yet though.
 There were so many friends to talk to and banter with.
-As I was talking and visiting with them though, I got the feeling that something was slightly wrong.
+As I was visiting with them though, I got the feeling that something was slightly wrong.
 I was getting some looks and double takes.
 Hmm.
 Strange.
 Maybe it was because I was looking super hot that night.
 I was wearing my new jacket and my hair.
 Well, it was a good hair day.
 That must be it.
 So, I stayed a bit longer.
 It was busy in there.
 I was on fire!

 At the check out, Mike had a wee smirk on his face.
 As he looked at me, then down at my selections, then to the computer, then back at me.
 I had the feeling he was suppressing a giggle.
 I thanked him for all of his expertise, yet again and wished him a great night.

 Off I drove home.
 Pulling into the driveway, I smoothed my good hair in the rear-view mirror.

-Anger rose within while my face reddened and I scrubbed the dark lip balm off while my mind clicked through the dozens of townsfolk I had encountered with my very badly done sad clown lips.
+Anger rose within while my face reddened and I scrubbed the dark mess off while my mind clicked through the dozens of townsfolk I had encountered while looking quite badly made up.
 Still sitting in the car, I grabbed my cell phone and called Mike at L&S Video.

 ‘Why the hell didn’t you tell me????’
 I shouted at him.